Pevznergo/aporto/upscale/README_API.md

-# Video Upscaling API Documentation
+# Consolidated

+See README.md in this folder for API documentation.

 This document describes the REST API for the Video Upscaling application.